saahen-sriyan-mishra/Machine-Learning-Python/README.md

 **5. XGBoost**
 XGBoost (Extreme Gradient Boosting) is an optimized version of GBM that improves performance through regularization and efficient computation.
 In stock price forecasting, XGBoost uses gradient boosting to create a robust model by handling large datasets and complex interactions between features.
 It leverages parallel processing and advanced regularization techniques to enhance the accuracy and efficiency of stock price predictions.

+### Implementation

+#### 1. Data Loading and Preprocessing

+1.1 Import Libraries
+We start by importing the necessary libraries for data manipulation, visualization, and scaling. warnings is used to suppress any warnings that may clutter the output.
+Essential libraries include pandas for data handling, numpy for numerical operations, and matplotlib.pyplot for plotting.

+1.2 Data to Work With
+We load the dataset from a CSV file named GOOGLE STOCKS.csv and inspect the first few rows to understand its structure and contents.

+1.3 Data Formatting
+We extract only the relevant columns (date, open, close) and convert the date column to datetime format.
+The date column is set as the index for better time-series analysis.

+1.4 Data Visualization
+We plot the open and close prices to visualize the trends in the stock data.

+1.5 Data Preprocessing
+We scale the features using MinMaxScaler to normalize the data between 0 and 1.
+The dataset is then split into training and testing sets, with 80% of the data used for training and 20% for testing.

+#### 2. Model Implementation and Evaluation

+2.1 Reshape Data for **CNN** and **LSTM**
+We reshape the data to fit the input requirements for CNN and LSTM models.
+For CNN, the data is reshaped into a 3D array with dimensions corresponding to (samples, timesteps, features).
+For LSTM, the data is reshaped into (samples, timesteps, features) with timesteps set to 1.

+2.2 Visualize Predictions
+We plot the actual and predicted open prices for both CNN and LSTM models to compare their performance.

+3.3 Additional Models

+**SVR (Support Vector Regression)**

+We prepare the data with lag features and use SVR to model and predict stock prices.
+The SVR model is evaluated using mean squared error.

+**GBM (Gradient Boosting Machine)**

+The GBM model is trained and evaluated similarly, with predictions compared to actual stock prices.

+**XGBoost**

+XGBoost is used for prediction, with its performance evaluated using mean squared error.

+This process involves setting up different models, evaluating their performance, and comparing their predictions to actual stock prices to determine their effectiveness.